Pricing

 No. Production apps run against real Meta Ray-Ban hardware via RealMetaTransport, which doesn't touch Extentos's backend at all.
 Your shipped app's runtime cost from Extentos is zero.

-Is the on-device LocalSimTransport ever metered?
+Is the on-device LocalSimTransport ever gated?